ancantu/SCICLD2019/docs/workflows/workflows1_2.md

 ./blastp_workflow.sh
 ```

-If we let it run to completion, it would take a while, so let's stop our script and add some things by **pressing Ctrl+C** to terminate the command.
+If we let it run to completion, it would take a while, so let's stop our script and add some things by **pressing Ctrl+z** to terminate the command.
 We will use the time to add helpful features to our script and learn more about bash while we are at it.

 ## Reading command line arguments